 (Tarantulas live throughout the Southwest.
 But where do they go during our cold high altitude winters?
-I wrote this piece for Santa Fean Magazine, where it first appeared in October 2020.)
+I wrote this piece for Santa Fean magazine, where it first appeared in October 2020.
+It’s part of my SouthWest Wild series)

 New Mexicans are used to seeing tarantulas on roadways and trails in the early fall, when males leave the safety of their burrows on a grueling march for a mate.
 They can travel miles before finding any females; which typically are larger than males.
 Even when they manage to stumble across a potential mate, they risk being eaten by her.